zpinto/learn-flaskRESTful-dev-deployment/README.md

   - An extension of Flask that helps developers build APIs that follow REST principles faster
   - Allows you to create resource classes that have HTTP methods as member functions

-**All overided HTTP methods in Flask-RESTful resources must take the exact same arguments**
+**All overided HTTP methods in a Flask-RESTful resources must take the exact same arguments**

 ### Flask-JWT/ Flask-JWT-Extended ([Documentation](https://flask-jwt-extended.readthedocs.io/en/stable/))